WHEN ENCOURAGEMENT FEELS LIKE LYING

 Yet as long as life endures there is also hope for their earthly future.
 Who knows what tomorrow will look like?
 Who knows what cures or advancements or changes in their disease will occur?
 “It’s so hard right now, but you are alive.
 This is not the end of your story.
 There is still hope for a cure.
 Hope for a miracle – and if not now, then in eternity.”

-When we remind someone of possibilities, we offer them encouragement.
+When we remind someone of possibilities, we encourage them.

 6. Offer Them Jesus